Food Storage FAQ

 OMG, I can see pinholes of light coming through the Mylar bag, why is that?

 All foil structure Mylar bags will have small pinholes in the foil layer.
-There is actually a measurement, ‘Pinholes per meter squared’, that is part of the specification of foil bags.
+There is a measurement, ‘Pinholes per meter squared’, that is part of the specification of foil bags.
 Pinholes affect all foil structures, from a thin 2.5mil bag to the thickest 7-8 mil bags.
 The other transparent layers of the bag keep the integrity of these bags, and it is only very rarely (less than 1/100th of 1%) an actual ‘pinhole puncture’.
+Plus, some pinholes are so small they are invisible to the naked eye, but they are still there.

 You Folded the Bags, eek!
 Does folding hurt Mylar Bags?